-- Malnutrition, causing absorption of fat from cushioning fat tissue of heel.
+- Malnutrition, causing absorption of fat from cushioning fat tissue of the heel.

-- Standing and walking work demand on daily basis.
+- Standing and walking work demands on a daily basis.

-- Sudden increase in activity in lesser active population.
+- A sudden increase in activity in a lesser active population.

 - Flat feet

-Heel spurs are present in most of the cases of plantar fasciitis cases but often not the source of pain.
-Heel spurs are developed as a result of stress produced at the site of attachment of fascia to the calcaneum.
-This results in formation of new bone at this site.
+Heel spurs are present in most cases of plantar fasciitis cases but often not the source of pain.
+Heel spurs are developed as a result of stress produced at the site of attachment of the fascia to the calcaneum.
+This results in the formation of new bone at this site.

 The most common symptoms of plantar fasciitis include:

 - Pain on the bottom of the foot near the heel and on the inner side of the heel.